It's More Than Racism: Isabel Wilkerson Explains America's 'Caste' System

 On the surprising origin of the term "Caucasian"

 There was a physician, a German physician in the 18th century who had this obsession with skulls, and he collected these skulls from all over the world and his effort to determine who was supreme in humanity.
-So he had skulls from all over the world and he identified the most beautiful skulls as having come from the area around the Caucasus Mountains.
+So he had skulls from all over the world, and he identified the most beautiful skulls as having come from the area around the Caucasus Mountains.
 And as a result of that, because they were, in his view, so beautiful, he decided to identify this skull as Caucasian clearly, and to name the group to which he belonged as Caucasians.

 In other words, this was the group that was the most beautiful and perfect of all groups of humanity.
 This was a group that he presumed himself to belong to — though he was German.
 And this was the group that he described as European, and thus the word "Caucasian" actually refers to people who come from the Caucasus Mountains.